 The relief that I'm carving now hasToon van Driel's typical sense of humor.
 We see a penguin about to enter a tram, while complaining it's late.
 The tram is on an ice floe in the Antarctic Ocean.
 It is the characteristic blue tram after which the street was named.

-For his plaque I bought a piece of Udelfanger sandstone of 54 x 62 cms, with a thickness of 12 cms.
+For his plaque I bought a piece of Udelfanger sandstone of 54 x 62 cms tall, with a thickness of 12 cms tall.
 I started with transferring the contours of the drawing onto the stone.
 We're not being too fussy about that: I just stick the printout onto the stone with tape, and carve right through the paper.
 Done.
 After that I decide the depth for each part, and start carving from low to high parts as blocks of contours.
 Only after that comes the shaping of the components.
 This way, I need to measure very little and will always keep my reference points.
-An explanation of this method can be found the video and accompanying article and the video and accompanying article.
+An explanation of this method can be found here and here.
 Because I was asked to make a real relief with considerable depth differences I made good use of the material.
 The deepest part is about 8 cms deep.
 Personally I love it best when it's all got quite a bit of volume; for me, a flat picture that is just carved in outlines doesn't yet make it into a proper relief!

 Arts and crafts, applied design